 It is, yeah.

-There is um there are quite a number of books written.
+There are quite a number of books written of him.

-Um, they shall not be confounded in the perilous time, and in the in the days of dearth they shall have enough.
+I've often wondered about that line, they shall not be confounded in the perilous time, and in the days of dearth they shall have enough.

-That they want us they've been engineering famine, they've it been engineering food shortages, they've been creating all sorts of situations where we we're gonna have to have rationing, there's going to be great suffering.
+They've been engineering famine, they've been engineering food shortages, they've been creating all sorts of situations where we're going to have to have rationing, there's going to be great suffering.

-And I I I've often wondered, okay, so those people who haven't been prepping, for example, when there's no food around, will if they're good Christians, will God be true to his word in Psalm 37?
+And I've often wondered, okay, so those people who haven't been prepping, for example, when there's no food around, if they're good Christians, will God be true to his word in Psalm 37?

 In the days of dearth, they shall have enough.

-You read uh about the revival that took place in Korea in the early 1900s, during the time of the Japanese invasion, the Chinese invasion.
+You read about the revival that took place in Korea in the early 1900s during the time of the Japanese invasion, the Chinese invasion.

 God would provide for these persecuted Christians through other Christians.

-There was a network of Christians helping each other out.
+There was a network of Christians helping each other out and they said, well, God is answering prayer.

-And so there is a, and I think to myself, yes, it is good to prep if one can, but there are individuals who are living somewhere in some sort of apartment, high rise flat in London.
+But there are individuals who are living somewhere in some sort of apartment, high-rise flat in London.

 How are they going to manage?